carbonfive/raygun/README.md

 # Raygun

 Rails application generator that builds a new project skeleton configured with Carbon Five preferences and best practices baked right in.
-Spend less time configuring stuff and more building cool stuff.
+Spend less time configuring and more building cool features.

 Major tools/libraries: